zx80/flask-simple-auth/README.md

 import FlaskSimpleAuth as fsa
 fsa.setConfig(app, user_to_password_fun, user_in_group_fun)

-# users belonging to the patcher group can patch whatever/*
+# users belonging to the "patcher" group can patch "whatever/*"
 # the function gets 3 arguments: one coming from the path (id)
-# and the remaining two coming from request parameters.
+# and the remaining two coming from request parameters (some, stuff).
 @app.route("/whatever/<int:id>", methods=["PATCH"])
 @fsa.authorize("patcher")
 @fsa.autoparams(required=True)
-def patch_whatever(id:int, some:int, stuff:str):
+def patch_whatever(id: int, some: int, stuff: str):
     # ok to do it, with parameters id, some & stuff
     return "", 204
 ```

 Authentication is manage from the application flask configuration
 with `FSA_*` (Flask simple authentication) directives: